jbatch/frame-seekr/README.md

 ### Storage Requirements

 The main challenge is balancing GIF quality with storage requirements.
 Real-world example:

-8-minute Bluey episode at 10 FPS = 4,800 frames
+- 8-minute Bluey episode at 10 FPS = 4,800 frames
-480p JPG frames
+- 480p JPG frames
-Total storage per episode ≈ 87MB
+- Total storage per episode ≈ 87MB

+This means a full season of Bluey (52 episodes) would require around 4.5GB of storage just for the frames.

 Potential solutions being considered:
 1. Intelligent frame selection based on scene detection